NA364KU/Traffic-Sign-Classification-using-CNN/README.md

 The dataset used consists of traffic signs from German roads: https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign

-This model uses 2 convolutoin layers and 2 dropoutlayers to achieve a testing accuracy of 94.5%
+This model uses a pair of convolution and pooling layers each, and 2 dropoutlayers to achieve a testing accuracy of 94.5%